Natural Volume Using Your Own Fat

 Smokers heal poorly in terms of infection, implant lost and wound breakdown.
 You are advised not to smoke, vape, or use nicotine replacements for 6 weeks prior to and after your surgery.
 Nicotine screening may be necessary the day of your surgery.
 IF THE TEST IS POSITIVE, YOUR SURGERY WILL BE CANCELLED.

-It will be a pleasure to discuss fat grafting with you.
+If you are interested in fat grafting near Richmond, it will be a pleasure to discuss fat grafting with you.
 Please feel free to call my office with any questions you may have (804-320-8545).